 - 4. Official transcripts from all previous colleges or universities attended showing evidence of an accredited bachelor's degree unless the coursework was completed at Nyack College in which case an unofficial transcript will be sufficient.
 Non-U.S. college transcripts must be submitted to World Education Services (WES) or Globe for evaluation.
 Canadian school transcripts can be submitted without an evaluation.

-- 5. Writing samples.
+- Writing samples.

 - 6. Immunizations: In accordance with the New York State Public Health Law 2167, Nyack College requires degree-seeking (or certificate-seeking) students born on or after January 1, 1957, to submit proof of immunity to measles, mumps and rubella.
 Additionally, students are required to submit either a certificate of immunization, or a signed acknowledgement of risks and refusal of immunization to meningococcal disease.
 Students enrolled for less than six credits per semester, or who are enrolled exclusively online are exempt.
 Mental Health Counseling online students are required to submit immunizations due to the residency portion of the program.

 - 7. Computer literacy: Students in the Graduate programs will use an online environment for a portion of their learning.
 Technology skills are necessary for successful completion of the program.
+Students are required to have access to a computer and the internat.
 Applicants to the program should be able to:

 - send and receive email

 - open or send an e-mail attachment

 - conduct research using the Internet

 - use Microsoft Word

 - download files